andrewzwicky/TripleAgent/README.rst

 Pre-Parsed Events
 ___________
-This repo contains serialized files for all the replays covering SCL4 Regular Season, SCL5 Regular Season, Winter Cup 2019, Summer Cup 2019.
-For SCL seasons, week and division information is included in the game data.
+The full manifest of parsed events can be found at: `all_games_manifest.json`_.

 Thanks
 ______

 * checker for making SpyParty
 * LtHummus for the `SpyPartyParse`_ library, which was extremely helpful in developing Triple Agent.
-* WarningTrack for `SpyParty Fans`_, and the competitive replay downloads, which were a major help with this project.
+* WarningTrack for `SpyPartyFans`_, and the competitive replay downloads, which were a major help with this project.

 License